The Science of Training Density: Do You Work Hard When It Really Matters?

 This aligns with all the studies Seiler and colleagues did, comparing 4×4 minutes to 4×8 minutes and 4×16 minute intervals.
 Because there’s an interactive effect of work intensity and total work done.
 Accordingly, the lower you go on the intensity scale, the more time at that particular intensity you need.

 Now, this might just be one single study on training density.
 However, it actually adds up to the research body of block periodization.
 What is block periodization?
-It’s concentrating 5 interval sessions in one week and then retaining and recovering in the following weeks.
+It’s placing 5 interval sessions in one week and then retaining and recovering in the following weeks.
 Thereby, you also create a high training density by the overload week of the training block.

 2. Yes Doing Threshold Work Improves Your Threshold